District Office Leases

 - Can I share office space with anyone else?

 - A Member can share office space with Member(s) of the U.S. Senate from the Member’s state, or with a state or local official.
-All expenses (such as rent and utilities) must be kept and billed separately.
+If a Member would like to share space with another Member of the House, the Members would need to submit their request to the Committee on House Administration for review and approval.
+In all instances of sharing space, expenses (such as rent and utilities) must be kept and billed separately.

 - Can I lease office space from GSA?